corentinlger/corentinlger.github.io/content/en/post/WeatherPredict.md

 title: "Weather predict"
 ---

-A simple data science project to predicyt weather thanks to historical data, using the neuralProphet librairy <p>
+This is a simple data science project to predict weather thanks to historical data, using the python librairy NeuralProphet, which is used for modeling time-series data based on neural networks.
+More precisely, we made an estimation of the temparature of Melbourne for each day between 2015 and 2016.
+Then we saved our model with pickle librairy.  <p>

 [Link to Github repository](https://github.com/corentinlger/Weather-Predict)